-For each performance season, we invite local, national and international musicians and performers to create new works at the Music Box Village.
+Each season, we invite local, national and international musicians and performers to create new experimental works at the Music Box Village.

-They explore and develop sounds and rhythms using our musical houses, culminating in an original performance series offered to the public over the course of a night or a weekend.
+They explore and develop sounds and rhythms using our musical houses, culminating in an original performance series offered to the public for one night or a weekend.
 While performers may incorporate their own songs and instruments, this show will be unlike any other you will see from these artists.
-Each performance is an experiment and an adventure for artists and audiences!
+Each performance is new and an adventure for artists and audiences!

 Please double-check your SHOW TIME and SHOW DATE **before ** completing your purchase!!
 We are unable to make changes to tickets once your sale is complete.

-If you have purchased an Advance Online ticket, your name will be at our Will Call window.
+- If you have purchased an Advance Online ticket, your name will be at our Will Call window.
 You do not need a paper ticket.
-If you would like to print your confirmation email, you may show it for entry at our back gate.
-Tickets are also available for sale at the door, up to capacity.
-Paper tickets are available at Euclid Records: 3301 Chartres St.

 When coming to The Music Box Village: